 5.1 Customer and HyperGuest cooperation

-5.2 HyperGuest’s assistance with Customer’s Compliance requirements
+5.2 HyperGuest’ Assistance with Customer’s Compliance Requirements

-During the term of Customer’s Agreement with HyperGuest, Customer may request that HyperGuest assists Customer’s efforts to comply with Customer’s obligations under applicable data protection or privacy law and regulations provided (i) such requested assistance is relevant to Services that support the Processing of Personal Data, (ii) such requested assistance is commercially reasonable and proportionate to the objective of the exercise with which HyperGuest is requested to assist, and (iii) if HyperGuest agrees to so assist, that all of its associated costs and expenses (including the cost of its staff’s time) shall be borne by the Customer and reimbursed to HyperGuest on demand.
+During the term of Customer’s Agreement with HyperGuest, Customer may request that HyperGuest assists Customer’s efforts to comply with Customer’s obligations under an applicable data protection or privacy law and regulations provided (i) such requested assistance is relevant to Services that support the Processing of Personal Data, (ii) such requested assistance is commercially reasonable and proportionate to the objective of the exercise with which HyperGuest is requested to assist, and (iii) if HyperGuest Systems agrees to so assist, that all of its associated costs and expenses (including the cost of its staff’s time) shall be borne by the Customer and reimbursed to HyperGuest on demand.

-6.1 In relation to third parties or sub-contracting the Processing of Personal Data, HyperGuest may only authorise a third party (Sub-processor) to Process the Personal Data with the prior consent of the Customer and provided that provisions relating to data processing and data protection in the Sub-processor’s contract with respect to the Personal Data is on terms which are substantially the same as those set out in this Addendum provided that the sub-processor’s contract with respect to the Personal Data terminates automatically on termination of the Agreement for any reason.
-For the purpose hereof the following persons are approved by the Customer by signing this Addendum: (i) Sub-processors listed in Schedule No. 2 hereof, (ii) HyperGuest’s Affiliates and (iii) any Sub-processor authorised by Customer via its Authorised User by authorizing an integration with HyperGuest Services via HyperGuest Account or otherwise.
+In relation to third parties or sub-contracting the Processing of Personal Data, HyperGuest may only authorise a third party (Sub-processor) to Process the Personal Data with the prior consent of the Customer and provided that provisions relating to data processing and data protection in the Sub-processor’s contract with respect to the Personal Data is on terms which are substantially the same as those set out in this Addendum provided that the sub-processor’s contract with respect to the Personal Data terminates automatically on termination of the Agreement for any reason.
+For the purpose hereof the following persons are approved by the Customer by signing this Addendum: (i) Sub-processors listed in Schedule No. 2 hereof, (ii) HyperGuest’ Affiliates and (iii) any Sub-processor authorised by Customer via its Authorised User by authorizing an integration with HyperGuest Services via Customer’s account within the Platform or otherwise.
 HyperGuest may during the term of the agreement involve new Sub-processors in Processing, provided that such Sub-processors only access and use Personal Data to the extent required to perform obligations subcontracted to it.

-6.2 Objection right for New Sub-processors
+6.2 Objection Right for New Sub-processors

-The Customer may object to HyperGuest’s use of a new Sub-processor by notifying HyperGuest promptly in writing within ten (10) business days after receipt of HyperGuest’s notice and specifying the deficiencies.
-In the event Customer objects to a new Sub-processor, HyperGuest will effort to add additional safeguards (covering the specified deficiencies) or change the Sub-processor (vis a vis the Sub-processor); should HyperGuest be unable to do so, HyperGuest will use reasonable efforts to make available to Customer a change in the Services or recommend a commercially reasonable change to Customer’s configuration or use of the Services to avoid Processing of Personal Data by the objected-to new Sub-processor without unreasonably burdening Customer.
+The Customer may object to HyperGuest’s use of a new Sub-processor by notifying HyperGuest promptly in writing within ten (10) business days after receipt of HyperGuest’ notice and specifying the deficiencies.
+In the event Customer objects to a new Sub-processor, HyperGuest will effort to add additional safeguards (covering the specified deficiencies) or change the Sub-processor (vis a vis the Sub-processor); should HyperGuest Systems be unable to do so, HyperGuest will use reasonable efforts to make available to Customer a change in the Services or recommend a commercially reasonable change to Customer’s configuration or use of the Services to avoid Processing of Personal Data by the objected-to new Sub-processor without unreasonably burdening Customer.
 If HyperGuest is unable to make available such change within a reasonable period of time, which shall not exceed thirty (30) days, Customer may terminate only those part of Services which cannot be provided by HyperGuest without the use of the objected-to new Sub-processor by providing written notice to HyperGuest.
 HyperGuest will refund Customer any prepaid fees covering the remainder of the term of Agreement following the effective date of termination with respect to such terminated part of Services, which shall represent the sole and exclusive remedy of the Customer in connection with introduction of new Sub-processor.